SeppeStaelens/FOORT/README.md

 See the [Documentation](./docs/Documentation.pdf) for more information on configuration options, how to add your own Metric, Diagnostic, or Termination, and how to process output.

-You can consult the `doxygen` created documentation <a href="https://github.com/SeppeStaelens/FOORT/tree/from_config_reader/docs/html/index.html" target="_blank">here</a> to find out more about the structure of the code.
-A PDF version of the latter is also availabel in `docs/latex`.
+You can consult the `doxygen` created documentation to find out more about the structure of the code.
+If you have downloaded the repository, you can achieve this by opening `docs/html/index.html` in a browser.
+A PDF version of this documentation is also available in `docs/latex`.
+The automated documentation is still under construction, however.